Sofia Richie’s Braless Yacht Pic Shuts Down Instagram Ahead Of 21st Birthday Tomorrow

-Sofia Richie is gearing up for some major celebrating: the 20-year-old model will be fully legal this weekend, although turning another year older isn’t going to change Richie being 15 years younger than her boyfriend Scott Disick.
-The blonde has taken to Instagram in anticipation of Saturday’s landmark, but fans will have noticed something – the slinky braless dress donned in today’s photo has already been seen, with The Inquisitr documenting the sexy yacht look earlier this month.
+Sofia Richie is gearing up for some major celebrating.
+The 20-year-old model will become officially legal this weekend, although turning another year older isn’t going to change the fact that Richie is 15 years younger than her boyfriend Scott Disick.

+In anticipation of Saturday’s landmark birthday, the blonde put up an Instagram post on August 23 of the model wearing a slinky, braless dress already been seen when The Inquisitr documented the sexy yacht look earlier this month.

-Unsurprisingly, the comments section to Sofia’s post today was filled with mentions of the upcoming day.
+Not surprisingly, the comments section to Sofia’s post today was filled with mentions of the upcoming day.
 While some fans simply sent birthday wishes, others seemed a little taken aback that Sofia is so young.

 “Sheesh only 21?!” one fan wrote.